Seafarer Mortgages Explained

 The main difference between expatriate and domestic mortgages is the cost and the extra checks the lender will carry out before they approve your application.

 Seafarer customers who only qualify for an expatriate mortgage can still apply.
-We work with brokers who specialise in expat mortgages and they would be more than happy to guide you through the process.
+We work with brokers specialising in expat mortgages, and they would be more than happy to guide you through the process.

 Get matched with a broker who specialises in seafarer mortgages

-Seafarers can secure a mortgage, but it could be a complicated process without a professional on your side to guide you through it.
+Seafarers can secure a mortgage, but it could be complicated without a professional to guide you through it.

-Navigating the exact criteria required, ensuring you have the correct tax status, and choosing the right provider for you can be difficult.
-This is why speaking to a mortgage broker who specialises in arranging finance for seafarers is highly recommended.
+Navigating the exact criteria required, ensuring you have the correct tax status, and choosing the right provider can be difficult.
+This is why it is highly recommended that you speak to a mortgage broker who specialises in arranging finance for seafarers.

-Finding a specialist broker isn’t always easy, but our free broker-matching service can do the hard work for you.
-After a quick assessment of your exact needs and circumstances, it will set up a free, no-obligation chat between you and a handpicked broker who arranges seafarer mortgages on a regular basis.
-Call 0808 189 2301 or make an enquiry online to get started.
+Finding a specialist broker isn’t always easy, but our broker-matching service can do your hard work.
+After a quick assessment of your exact needs and circumstances, it will set up a no-obligation chat between you and a handpicked broker who arranges seafarer mortgages regularly.
+Call 0330 818 7026 or enquire online to get started.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!